TheDevsTech/site/content/posts/rest-api-101.md

 ### Core Elements:
 There are 3 core elements in REST which makes an API RESTful.

-1.**Resources** are the data model API providers wants to share via API.
+1. **Resources** are the data model API providers wants to share via API.
 Like `User` model, `Wallet` model, `Players` model etc.
-2.**Operations** are the actions API consumers will do with the resources.
+2. **Operations** are the actions API consumers will do with the resources.
 Like `Create User`, `Delete Wallet Account`, `Get the List of Players` etc.
-3.**Representaions** are simply is what and how API consumers get to see the output of their actions.
+3. **Representaions** are simply is what and how API consumers get to see the output of their actions.
 Like how the consumer will see the list of `Players` or what will be shown after an `User` being created/deleted. will the responses shown in json,xml or something else.